 CS 303 Computer Game Design

 Discusses game programming, use of audio and animation techniques, 2D and 3D graphics techniques, and design and game architecture.
 Rule playing and interaction in games is also covered.
-Prerequisites: CS 220 and trigonometry.
+Prerequisite: CS 220.

 CS 310 Computer Organization and Programming in Assembly